robin4a4/Schoolbag-component-library/README.md

 Run ``git clone https://github.com/robin4a4/Schoolbag-component-library.git`` in your folder.

 If you don't have nodejs, install it on your machine.
+You also have to install tailwind.css.

 Then you can run

 ``npm start``

-It will open a browser window on url *localhost:3000*.
+It will open a browser window on url *localhost:3000* with de documentation.

+You can also check the demo at [design.schoolbag.fr](https://design.schoolbag.fr)

 ## Usage
 ### Structure